amabdulr/CNWG/8-General Writing Guidelines.md

 7. **Quotation Marks**:

-   - Use curly quotation marks for standard text and straight quotation marks for code or ASCII examples.
+   - Use curly quotation marks for standard text and straight quotation marks for code or ASCII Example (Do not analyze.
+For clarification only)s.

    - Place periods inside quotation marks unless they are part of a literal string.